userfront/guide/all/guide/quickstart.md

 Upon successful signup, the form does 2 things:

 - Redirects you to `/dashboard`.
 We'll edit this next.
-- Adds a secure access token named `access.PROJECT_ID` to your browser's cookies (with your project ID).
+- Adds a secure access token named `access.ACCOUNT_ID` to your browser's cookies (with your account ID).
 This token is a JWT with the user's identity and authorization information, which you can send to your own backend.

 ## 3. Set your redirect & domain